We are pleased to announce the winners and finalists of the Terrain.org 8th Annual Contests in Fiction, Nonfiction, and Poetry.

 The finalists in nonfiction are “What Remained” by Kristina Moriconi and “Northern Wardens” by Alisa Slaughter.

 Judge Padma Viswanathan writes, “‘N-Place Exiting’ knits loosely its various threads of historical and personal pain, holding secrets, anger, affection and humor in a matrix both compelling and unexpected.
 A short story with great range.”

 The finalist in fiction is “The Stilled Ring” by Luther Allen.

-Robert Wrigley, Distinguished Professor Emeritus at the University of Idaho, published his most recent book, Box (Penguin), in March 2017.
+Poetry: Robert Wrigley Robert Wrigley, Distinguished Professor Emeritus at the University of Idaho, published his most recent book, Box (Penguin), in March 2017.

-Nicole Walker is the author of five books, most recently Egg (Bloomsbury), and an associate professor at Northern Arizona University.
+Nonfiction: Nicole Walker Nicole Walker is the author of five books, most recently Egg (Bloomsbury), and an associate professor at Northern Arizona University.

-Padma Viswanathan is the author of the novels The Toss of a Lemonand The Ever After of Ashwin Rao.
+Fiction: Padma Viswanathan Padma Viswanathan is the author of the novels The Toss of a Lemonand The Ever After of Ashwin Rao.

 We will begin accepting submissions for the 9th Annual Contests in Fiction, Nonfiction, and Poetry in January 2018.
 There will be no theme for the 2018 contest.